 https://min.io/download#/linux

-Once the package is downloaded, run the pkg command to install it on your server.
+Once the package is downloaded, copy the downloaded file to the system location.

 Step 2 – Configure MinIO